openzipkin/brave/flume-zipkin-collector-sink/README.md

 ### Make flume-zipkin-collector-sink available on flume classpath ###

-The flume-zipkin-collector-sink only relies on flume dependencies so you can simply create the jar file by executing
+The flume-zipkin-metrics-sink project has an assembly descriptor configured in its pom.xml which builds a flume distribution jar which contains the required dependencies and which should be put on the flume class path.
+You can create the distribution by executing:

     mvn clean package

-and copy the resulting jar file (./target/flume-zipkin-collector-sink-x.y-SNAPSHOT.jar) to a location where Flume can access it.
+and copy the resulting flume distribution jar file (./target/flume-zipkin-collector-sink-x.y.z-SNAPSHOT-flume-dist.jar) to a location where Flume can access it.

 Next you make flume-env.sh available by going into the apache-flume-1.4.0-bin/conf directory